 The MAG, upon detecting MN attachment, checks whether the MN is authorized for PMIPv6 service.
 If so, the MAG prepares the PBU with the acquired MN-ID in the MN-ID option and the MAC address in the Link Layer ID (LL-ID) option.
 When the PBU is received, the LMA registers a new BCE following the PMIPv6 standard procedure (because the HNP and the LL-ID are new), and in addition it checks whether the MN-ID is already present in the flow-mob list.
-The LMA then builds a PBA with the prefix assigned to the new interface (standard PMIPv6 behavior), including a new extra option - which has the same format of the HNP prefix option - that carries the prefix(es) assigned to the previously attached interface(s).
-This allows the MAG to install routes to all the prefixes assigned to the MN for each of its interfaces attached to the same LMD.
+If present, the LMA adds a new pointer in the flow-mob entry towards the new BCE, and a pointer in the BCE to the flow-mob entry.
+The LMA then builds a PBA with the prefix assigned to the new interface (standard PMIPv6 behavior), adding an extra option, named flow-mob option.
+This option - which has the same format of the HNP prefix option - carries the prefix(es) assigned to the previously attached interface(s).